rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 - Be as compact as possible - the smallest valid archive is only 13 bytes.
 - Each entry has some metadata attached to it - this is implemented using bitflags and up to 8 bits are free to the user.
-- Has mutlithreaded implementations of both the loader and the writer.
+- Has multithreaded implementations of both the loader and the writer.

-A [CLI][vach-cli] is allowing one to use vach as a general purpose archive format.
+A [CLI][vach-cli] is allowing one to use vach as a general-purpose archive format.
 The CLI is fully multithreaded, allowing for insane un/packing speeds.

-Feel free to drop into the [repo][vach] and open an issue, pull request or drop a star 🌟.
+Feel free to drop into the [repo][vach] and open an issue, pull request, or drop a star 🌟.
 It helps maintain momentum in the project.

 [vach]: https://github.com/zeskeertwee/vach